Applicable Tax Laws

 The tax-free exemption under § 16 ErbStG and § 17 ErbStG is granted for any “transfer” from the same person.
 Thus, it is favorable to make dispositions to more than one person.

 Example: A has a net worth of € 1,3 Mio.
-If he leaves everything to his wife, his wife must pay German inheritance tax on an amount of € 800,000 a rate of 19 %.
-However, if he would give to each of his 2 children EUR 400,000 and the remainder, € 500,000 to his wife, no beneficiary would pay any German inheritance tax.
+If he leaves everything to his wife, his wife must pay German inheritance tax on an amount of € 800,000 at a rate of 19 %.
+However, if he were to give each of his 2 children EUR 400,000 and the remainder, € 500,000 to his wife, no beneficiary would pay any German inheritance tax.

 Inheritance Tax Classes and Rates